 What about those home remedies?
 We’ve heard it all: mayonnaise, mouthwash, olive oil, coconut oil, avocado, the list goes on.
 These are the options parents choose when either a.) other treatments have failed, or b.) they are in search of a head lice treatment that doesn’t contain potentially harmful chemical pesticides.
 There are a couple of reasons why these methods of “smothering” aren’t likely to work.

 First, head lice have a series of breathing “holes” along both sides of their abdomen.
 Lice are able to control these holes and close them off when an attempt to smother them is made.
 They can “hold their breath” like this for several hours!

 Next, the eggs.
 Trying to smother the nits is an impossible task, as they are protected in their shells.
 Like the aforementioned treatments, the eggs would have to be combed out entirely to avoid a reinfestation.

-Then there’s the good old fashioned comb through.
+Then there’s the good old-fashioned nit picking.
 This method of head lice “treatment” certainly can eradicate the problem.
 The only trouble with this technique is the length of time it takes to complete this process.
-Combing should be done in 1 inch sections to ensure all lice and eggs are removed.
+Combing should be done in 1-inch sections to ensure all lice and eggs are removed.
 For children with long, thick hair, this can take hours and can be quite challenging with young children who have trouble sitting still.